Setaganga/Portfolio/README.md

 # Portfolio
-This is my code portfolio for Python.
+This is my code portfolio.
 I have challenges for hackerrank and freecodecamp, some math calculators, some cipher working, and just some random projects that I've made

 I've done the w3schools courses for JS and Python, with uncompleted but still good levels of understanding with other languages such as the entire C family, Java, and php.